yuchiaol/polar_climate_change_2021_2022/_build/html/_sources/docs/hw_lbm.md

 - Set up and run the model successfully.
 - Learn how to change forcing strength, shape, and location.
-- Reproduce the Central Pacific forcing.
+- Reproduce the results with Central Pacific warming.
 - Check:
   - Background fields and forcings.
   - Winds, sea-level pressure, geopotential height, temperature fields.